Skip to main content

 Where can you provide services?
 What states are you licensed in?

-We are committed to increasing access to specialty care for those who may not live in major cities.
-Dr. Greenwell is licensed to provide psychological services to clients who live in Utah and Idaho.
-She also maintain an e-passport/APIT that affords the ability to provide services to clients located in many US States, including Arizona, Colorado, Delaware, Georgia, Illinois, Missouri, Nebraska, New Hampshire, Nevada, Oklahoma, Pennsylvania, and Texas.
-My consulting services are offered nationally.
+We are committed to increasing access to specialty care.
+Both Dr. Greenwell and Dr. Parker are licensed to provide psychological services to clients in Utah and hold an e-passport/APIT, allowing them to offer services to clients in most other states, including Arizona, Colorado, Delaware, Georgia, Illinois, Missouri, Montana, Nebraska, New Hampshire, Nevada, Oklahoma, Pennsylvania, and Texas (full list of allowable states can be accessed here).
+Dr. Greenwell’s consulting services are offered nationally and internationally on a case-by-case basis.

 Why am I being referred to a psychologist as part of my treatment for a medical issue?